 Aviator College of Aeronautical Science & Technology is concerned that every student enjoys a safe, secure stay.
-Aviator College of Aeronautical Science & Technology's policies and housing rules strictly prohibit the possession of weapons and the illegal use of alcohol, controlled substances and other drugs on the campus or in off-campus housing.
-Violation of these rules or criminal acts of any kind may result in prompt disciplinary action including expulsion.
+Aviator College of Aeronautical Science & Technology's policies and housing rules strictly prohibit the possession of weapons and the illegal use of alcohol, controlled substances, and other drugs on campus or in off-campus housing.
+Violating these rules or criminal acts of any kind may result in prompt disciplinary action, including expulsion.
 The lawful and appropriate behavior of the visitor is the responsibility of their student or employee host.
-Closed circuit security cameras continuously monitor the school facilities at 4220 Pan Am blvd.
+Closed circuit security cameras continuously monitor the 4220 Aviator Way school facilities.